How to offer plumbing, electrical, or repair services and build trust

 Showing original language

-Quick answer: To gain customer trust in Colombia as an independent technician, you need three key things: display your certifications (such as the CONTE card for electricians or the SENA certificate for plumbers), always charge a technical visit fee to filter out curious callers, and have a clear online profile that defines your coverage area and hours.
+Quick answer: To win customer trust in Colombia as an independent technician, you need three key things: showcase your certifications (like the CONTE card for electricians or the SENA certificate for plumbers), always charge for a technical visit to filter out time-wasters, and have a clear online profile that outlines your coverage area and schedule.

-If you are an independent technician in Colombia, you know perfectly well that the biggest challenge isn't fixing a broken pipe or changing a breaker.
-The real headache is convincing the client that you are a serious professional and won't leave the job half-finished.
-People are distrustful, and rightly so, because they have had bad experiences with people who improvise and then disappear.
+If you are an independent technician in Colombia, you know very well that the biggest challenge is not fixing a broken pipe or changing a breaker.
+The real headache is convincing the client that you are a serious professional and that you won't leave the job half-done.
+People distrust, and with good reason, because they have had bad experiences with people who improvise and disappear.

 1. Legal and technical requirements that build trust (CONTE and SENA)

-Unlike posting cleaning or maintenance services, where trust is based more on references, technical trades require safety guarantees.
-If you are going to handle an apartment's electrical panel, the client needs to know that you won't cause a fire.
+Unlike publishing cleaning or maintenance services, where trust is based more on references, technical trades require safety guarantees.
+If you are going to manipulate an apartment's electrical panel, the client needs to know that you are not going to cause a fire.

-For electricians: In Colombia, it is a mandatory legal requirement to have the Professional License issued by the CONTE (National Council of Electrical Technicians).
-For 2026, the cost of the initial study and processing is equivalent to 50% of a minimum wage (SMMLV of $1,750,905 COP), that is, $875,453 COP.
-Showing this card in your ads automatically puts you ahead of 80% of the informal competition.
+For electricians: In Colombia, it is a mandatory legal requirement to have the Professional Registration issued by CONTE (National Council of Electrical Technicians).
+For 2026, the cost of study and processing for the first time is equivalent to 50% of a minimum wage (SMMLV of $1,750,905 COP), that is, $875,453 COP.
+Showing this card on your ads automatically puts you above 80% of informal competition.

-For plumbers: There is no mandatory professional card at the national level.
-However, you can professionalize your trade by obtaining the SENA Labor Competency Certification (free, requires at least 6 months of demonstrable experience) or through private alliances like the "Professional Plumber" program by Pavco Wavin.
-A diploma in your profile photos is worth more than a thousand promises.
+For plumbers: There is no mandatory professional card nationwide.
+However, you can professionalize your trade by getting the SENA Labor Competency Certification (free, requires a minimum of 6 months of demonstrable experience) or through private alliances like the "Professional Plumber" program from Pavco Wavin.
+A diploma in your profile pictures is worth more than a thousand promises.

 Do you also offer cleaning or general maintenance services?
-Check out: How to post cleaning or maintenance services and get better clients →
+Check out: How to publish cleaning or maintenance services and get better clients →

 2. How to structure your rates and quotes without surprises

-The most frustrating thing about being independent is arriving at a house, spending an hour checking a problem, giving the price, and having the client tell you "thanks, I'll let you know."
-Be careful not to give away your time and knowledge.
+The most frustrating thing about being independent is arriving at a house, spending an hour reviewing damage, giving the price, and having the client say "thanks, I'll let you know."
+Watch out for giving away your time and knowledge.

 Get your clients used to paying a technical diagnostic visit.
-You can charge a fair fee just for going to check, and clarify that if they approve the work, that amount is deducted from the final invoice.
-This immediately filters out those who only want to browse prices.
+You can charge a fair fee just to go and inspect, and clarify that if they approve the work, that amount is deducted from the final invoice.
+This immediately filters out those who just want to browse prices.

-Additionally, to calculate your labor, keep in mind the legal context of 2026.
-As of July 16, 2026, the standard work week in Colombia is reduced to 42 hours.
-This is key for calculating your base rate if you work by the hour or full days:
+Also, to calculate your labor, keep in mind the legal context of 2026.
+Starting July 16, 2026, the standard workweek in Colombia is reduced to 42 hours per week.
+This is key to calculating your base rate if you work by the hour or full days:

 | Labor Concept (2026) | Reference Value (COP) |